luiscassih/AniMotion.nvim/README.md

 # AniKakoune
-A pretty simple way to do a select-first word per word navigation in neovim similar to kakoune.
+A pretty simple way to do a select-first word by word navigation in neovim similar to kakoune.

 ## Installation
 > Lazy